Cheap parcel delivery

 - Maximum parcel size and weight will depend on the postage you purchase – for letter and parcel sizes and weights, see Royal Mail's UK size guide or international size guide

-- There's no limit to the number of parcels you can have collected, but if you're sending more than 20 a week, Royal Mail recommends you look into a business account
+- The maximum number of parcels you can have collected is 25, but if you're sending more than 20 a week, Royal Mail recommends you look into a business account

-For more info, see the Royal Mail parcel collection webpage.
+For more info, see Royal Mail parcel collection page and Royal Mail parcel collection T&Cs (PDF).

 Money Tips email